haosheng00/SC1015-Mini-Project/README.md

 SC1015 Introduction to Data Science and Artificial Intelligence Mini-Project

 ## About
-Acknowledging the severity of heart diseases and the benefits of its early detection, we aims to predict the possibility of individuals in contracting heart disease.
+Acknowledging the severity of heart diseases and the benefits of its early detection, we aims to predict the possibility of individuals in contracting heart disease with the use of a [dataset retrieved from the IEEE] (https://ieee-dataport.org/open-access/heart-disease-dataset-comprehensive#files).
 With a machine learning model, the 'Robo-medivisor' will analyse this possibility with predictors from medical check-ups and alert the potential patients and doctors respectively for more in-depth checks.

 ## Contributors
 - Koh Hao Sheng - Data Preparation, EDA, Decision Tree Model and Random Forest Model